nds-org/ndslabs/apiserver/README.md

 ## Configure API server

-Clone the `ndslabs-specs` repo:
+Clone the `ndslabs-specs` repo anywhere on your machine:
 ```
 git clone https://github.com/nds-org/ndslabs-specs
 ```

 Modify the `apiserver.json` to reflect your local configuration.
-At a minimum, set the `supportEmail` to your email address, `kubernetes.address` to `https://minikube-ip:8443` and the `specs.path` to the location of the cloned repo above.
+At a minimum, set the `support.email` to your email address, `kubernetes.address` to `https://minikube-ip:8443` and the `specs.path` to the location of the cloned repo above.